-- 1. Adopt the Negative Declaration pursuant to CEQA Guidelines Section 15074(b), by finding that on the basis of the whole record, including the Initial Study and any comments received, there is no substantial evidence the project will have a significant effect on the environment and that the Negative Declaration reflects Stanislaus County's independent judgment and analysis. - 2.
+- 1. Adopt the Negative Declaration pursuant to CEQA Guidelines Section 15074(b), by finding that on the basis of the whole record, including the Initial Study and any comments received, that there is no substantial evidence the project will have a significant effect on the environment and that the Negative Declaration reflects Stanislaus County's independent judgment and analysis. - 2.
 Order the filing of a Notice of Determination with the Stanislaus County Clerk-Recorder pursuant to Public Resources Code Section 21152 and CEQA Guidelines Section 15075.

-3. Find that:
+Find that:

-- (a) The proposed map is consistent with applicable general and community plans as specified in Section 65451; - (b) The design or improvement of the proposed Parcel Map is consistent with applicable general and specific plans; - (c) The site is physically suitable for the type of development; - (d) The site is physically suitable for the proposed density of development; - (e) The design of the Parcel Map or the proposed improvements are not likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat: - (f) The design of the Parcel Map or type of improvements are not likely to cause serious public health problems; - (g) The design of the Parcel Map or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision.
-In this connection, the governing body may approve a map if it finds that alternate easements, for access or for use, will be provided and that these will be substantially equivalent to ones previously acquired by the public: - (h) The proposed parcel map is consistent with the restrictions and conditions of the existing Williamson Act contract(s); - (i) The proposed parcels are of a size suitable to sustain agricultural uses; - (j) The proposed parcel map will not result in residential development not incidental to the commercial agricultural use of the land; and - 4.
-Approve Vesting Tentative Parcel Map Application No. PLN2014-0014 Yamamoto, subject to the attached conditions of approval.
+- (a) The proposed map is consistent with applicable general and community plans as specified in Section 65451; - (b) The design or improvement of the proposed subdivision is consistent with applicable general and specific plans; - (c) The site is physically suitable for the type of development; - (d) The site is physically suitable for the proposed density of development: - (e) The design of the subdivision or the proposed improvements are not likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat: - (f) The design of the subdivision or type of improvements are not likely to cause serious public health problems; - (g) The design of the subdivision or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision.
+In this connection, the governing body may approve a map if it finds that alternate easements, for access or for use, will be provided and that these will be substantially equivalent to ones previously acquired by the public; - (h) The proposed parcel map is consistent with the restrictions and conditions of the existing Williamson Act contract(s); - (i) The proposed parcels are of a size suitable to sustain agricultural uses; - (j) The proposed parcel map will not result in residential development not incidental to the commercial agricultural use of the land; and - (k) The project will increase activities in and around the project area, and increase demands for roads and services, thereby requiring dedication and improvements. - 4.
+Approve Tentative Parcel Map Application No. PLN2015-0005 Basrai subject to the attached conditions of approval

-EXHIBIT B-1
+EXHIBIT B-2

-EXHIBIT B-
+EXHIBIT

+B-5